copyleftdev/H4X0R_B41T/README.md

 This honeypot isn’t just about misleading attackers—it's a tool for research.
 Use the logged interactions to study attack vectors, understand malicious behavior, and fortify your defenses.

 ### 3. **🎭 Humor Meets Security**
 Where else will you find an API that throws out headers like `X-Powered-By: Black Magic v1.0` and returns messages like *“This endpoint is currently on vacation.
-Please leave a message after the beep.”*?
-H4X0R_B41T mixes humor with high-tech deception, all while glowing in neon cyberpunk style.
+Please leave a message after the beep.”*?.

 ## 🔧 How It Works
 1. **🛡️ Rate Limiting**: Defend against DDoS attacks by limiting the number of requests per IP using Redis.